DanielYentin/MKS21QJI/23_bt_drippy-kangaroos_yentinD_dubovskiyK/readme.md

     font-size: 5px;
 }```

-Then the first class in chronological order of being listed in the class="" string takes precedence.
+Then the first class in the order of being listed in the class="" string takes precedence.
 Here it would be class2.